inveniosoftware/docs-invenio-rdm/docs/develop/index.md

 In addition, if you want to modify CSS and see it when reloading the page you need to *watch* the assets.
 This will automatically rebuild the webpack bundles when you change the CSS (`.less`) files.
-In order to watch them, open another terminal (still in your instance path i.e. `development-instance/`) and activate the same virtual environment.
+In order to watch them, open another terminal (still in your instance path i.e. `development-instance/`).
 Then run:

 ```
 invenio-cli assets watch